Stepping up to the plate.

 The Durtec gasket is designed to withstand high temperatures and pressures, to be blowout resistant, to be fire safe, and to resist toxic and or corrosive chemicals for such applications as: pipeline flanges, valves, small & large pressure vessels, heat exchangers, towers and tanks.

-The Durlon Durtec Gaskets made with specially engineered DurCore (corrugated metal core) technology that is bonded on both sides with soft covering layers, typically oxygen-inhibited flexible graphite or Durlon 9600 ePTFE facing.
+The Durlon Durtec Gaskets made with a specially engineered metal core technology that is bonded on both sides with soft covering layers, typically oxygen-inhibited flexible graphite or Durlon 9600 ePTFE facing.
 The core is produced by proprietary technology that allows the finished gasket to have the best possible mechanical support function.
-Corrugations in the Durlon DurCore are virtually uncrushable unlike conventional corrugated metal core gaskets.
+Corrugations in Durlon Durtec are virtually uncrushable unlike conventional corrugated metal core gaskets.
 The precision construction guarantees that Durlon Durtec gaskets will have excellent sealing characteristics even under low bolt loads.
 The Durlon Durtec with ePTFE (Durlon 9600) Facing – Able to withstand the demands of high vibration, aggressive chemicals and cyclic conditions – Suitable for use in pulp & paper applications and as a replacement for low stress spiral wound gaskets – Conforms well to damaged flange faces.

 Download the Durlon® Durtec® Tech Sheet.